Tips, tricks and tools for Linux/Unix

 • make: Project compilation management.

-• SDL + OpenGL: The only mature cross-platform 2D and 3D graphics libraries.
+• SDL + OpenGL: A mature cross-platform 2D and 3D graphics libraries.

 • Squeak: An instance of the programming-language-as-operating-system thesis.